Fbelz2028/Honors-Contract-Project/README.md

 Concurrent Connections: Handles multiple client connections simultaneously using a thread pool.
 File Management: Stores uploaded files and serves files requested by clients.
 Command Handling: Processes commands like UPLOAD, DOWNLOAD, LIST, and CLEAR.

-Requirements
-Java Development Kit (JDK): Version 8 or higher.
-Operating System: Compatible with Windows, macOS, or Linux.
-Getting Started
+## Getting Started
-1. Download the Source Code
+1. Download the Source Code -
 Download the FileClient.java and FileServer.java files and save them in a directory of your choice.

-2. Compile the Code
+2. Compile the Code -
 Open a terminal or command prompt, navigate to the directory containing the source code, and compile both Java files:

-bash
-Copy code
+### How to compile
 javac FileServer.java
 javac FileClient.java

 3. Run the Server
 Start the server by running: